-Component Description (1) fn key Turns the embedded numeric keypad on and off when pressed in combination with the num lk key.
 NOTE: The embedded numeric keypad will not function while an external keyboard or numeric keypad is connected to the computer.

-(3) Embedded numeric keypad When the keypad is turned on, it can be used like an external numeric keypad.
+(2) Embedded numeric keypad

+When the keypad is turned on, it can be used like an external numeric keypad.

 Each key on the keypad performs the function indicated by the icon in the upper-right corner of the key.

+(3) num lk key

+Turns the embedded numeric keypad on and off when pressed in combination with the fn key.

+NOTE: The keypad function that is active when the computer is turned off is reinstated when the computer is turned back on.